 Try The Well Armed Woman Slim Carry Holster.
 These holsters are available in customizable colors and models.

 12.76% are carrying “On The Waistband.”
 These holsters are worn on the outside of the waistband which provides excellent access to the firearm.
 However, if concealing the gun is preferred or necessary, a cover vest, jacket or shirt is needed to hide the On The Waistband holster from sight.

-The holster shown is the Designer Series by Carrie Lightfoot OWB Holster ($67.95 and up).
+The holster shown is the TWAW OWB Holster.
 I created this holster to represent being Empowered with its beautiful Turquoise blue paisley design.

 Under the arm carry (underneath clothing) is quite comfortable and preferred by 6.11% of women.
 A number of different forms of underarm holsters are available.
 There is a tank top that has holster pockets under each arm.
 There’s also a holster with bands that wrap around the body and over the shoulder to hold and support the holster pocket next to the breast.

-The holster shown here is the Concealment Undershirt Tank ($57.99).
+The holster shown here is the Concealment Undershirt Tank.
 Wear this versatile holster with most outfits for use in many situations with your choice of our four great colors; black (most popular), white, nude, and ice blue (as shown).

 Interestingly, the popularity of the waistpack is rising.
 Carrying a firearm in a waistpack is the “in-between” of off-body and on-body carry.
 The waistpack attaches the gun to the body without the discomfort some users experience with a holstered gun worn in the clothing.
 This offers the comfort of off-body carry with the security of on-body carry.
 However, this security only lasts as long as the concealed carry waistpack is secured.
 Take extreme caution, as once removed, you create the risk of someone gaining access to your gun.